-- A. The rent-seeking literature has used a game theoretic frame of analysis, which like that of the Chicago models, has been more focused on interests than on elections. - i.
-The core rent seeking model regards the process to be analogous to a lottery. - ii.
-The special favors which may be obtained through government--tax breaks, protection from foreign competition, contracts at above market rates etc.-- are the prize sought by rent seekers. - iii.
-The process by which these prizes are awarded is considered to be complex in that a wide variety of unpredictable personalities and events may ultimately determine who gets which prize. - None the less, it is believed that the more resources are devoted to securing preferential treatment (e. g. the better prepared and more widely heard are the "rationalizations" for special preference) the more likely it is that a particular rent-seeker will be successful. - Contrariwise, the greater the efforts of alternative rent-seekers, the less likely a particular rent-seeker is to succeed. - As a first approximation of this political influence game, investments in political influence are often modeled as if they were purchases of lottery tickets. - B. The Basic Rent-Seeking Game - i.
-Suppose that N risk neutral competitors participate in a rent seeking game with a fixed prize, $\Pi.$ - ii.
-Each player may invest as much as he wishes in the political contest. - iii.
-The prize is awarded to the player whose name is "drawn from a barrel" containing all of the political lot- - tery "tickets."
-So, the expected prize for player i is $\Pi[R_i / (R_i + R_0)]$, where R is the value of the - prize, R_i is the investment in rent seeking by player i, and t_0 is the investment by all other players.
+A. The rent-seeking literature has used a game theoretic frame of analysis, which like that of the Chicago models, has been more focused on interest group politics than on elections.

+- i.
+The core rent seeking model regards the process of lobbying for special privileges to be analogous to a lottery. - That is to say, the response of government is thought to be random, but favors those who have invested the most in lobbying. - The process by which these prizes are awarded is considered to be complex. - A wide variety of unpredictable personalities and events may ultimately determine who gets which prize. - ii.
+The special favors obtained from government--tax breaks, subsidies, protection from foreign competition, contracts at above market rates etc.-- are the prize sought by rent seekers. - The prize is usually assumed to be known before hand (exogenous), although a few models assume that it is produced in part by the lobbying process (endogenous).

+- The lottery structure implies that the more resources are devoted to securing preferential treatment (e. g. the better prepared and more widely heard are the "rationalizations" for special preference) the more likely it is that a particular rent-seeker will be successful. - It also implies that the greater the efforts of alternative rent-seekers, the less likely a particular rent-seeker is to succeed. - As a first approximation of this political influence game, investments in political influence are often modeled as if they were purchases of lottery tickets.

+B. The Basic N-Player Rent-Seeking Game